-D.3.
+D.4.
 ORAL INTERVIEW & PERFORMANCE TASK

 Consultants who meet the Phase I cut score will be contacted for an Oral Interview.
-The RFQ Coordinator or the Office of System and School Improvement will contact Consultants to schedule a date, time, and location.
+OSPI will contact Consultants to schedule a date, time, and location.
 Commitments made by the Consultant during the interview, if any, will be considered binding.
 Oral Interviews will last approximately one (1) hour and will consist of a Question and Answer session.